-Students interested in Clinical/Rare Disease research typically work with a mentor in the Fritz Wenzel Center for Clinical Research (CRC) (CRC) on projects that explore relationships or association between the cause of disease and current medical practice with the goal to enhance a better understanding of a disease or disorder.
+Students interested in Clinical/Rare Disease research typically work with a mentor in the Fritz Wenzel Center for Clinical Research (FWCRC) on projects that explore relationships or association between the cause of disease and current medical practice with the goal to enhance a better understanding of a disease or disorder.
 In addition to the independent project, students may have the opportunity to be involved with other projects that have an emphasis rare disease or rare disease registries, cardiology, infectious disease, neurology, or pediatrics.

-CRC SRIP Projects
+FWCRC SRIP Projects

 Project Overview: